 During an indicator LNK Stat council presentation in the spring of 2018 the Lincoln Partnership for Economic Development stated businesses identified the main weakness of Lincoln's workforce is worker availability, specifically scientifically/technically skilled workers.
-Lincoln YPG continues to grow year over year.

-All job seekers benefit from what employers refer to as job essential skills or soft skills such as general employee development, customer service skills, computer skills, basic skills in reading and math, financial literacy, demonstrate initiative, Advanced information technology skills, functional/technical skills in the area of focus as there is a shortage of skilled labor, attainment of educational and technical credential. employers also mentioned the desire to work, commitment to a job, and dependability as critical traits.
+All job seekers benefit from what employers refer to as job essential skills or soft skills such as General employee development, Customer service skills, Computer skills, Basic skills in reading and math, Financial literacy ams and demonstrate initiative, Advanced information technology skills, Functional/technical skills in the area of focus as there is a shortage of skilled labor, Attainment of educational and technical credential.
+Employers also mentioned the desire to work, commitment to a job, and dependability as critical traits.